 BIO

 Her first novel, Flight of Black Swans (Duckworth, 1995) is set in Aboriginal Australia and received very favourable reviews.
 Fish has also contributed to the volume In Search of Belonging: Reflections of Transracially Adopted People (ed.
 Perlita Harris, 2006), an anthology commissioned by the British Association of Fostering and Adoption.
-In 2007 she obtained a PhD in Creative and Critical Writing from East Anglia; her second novel, Strange Music (London: Jonathan Cape 2008; Vintage 2009), initially formed the creative component to her thesis.
+In 2007 she obtained a PhD in Creative and Critical Writing from East Anglia; her second novel, Strange Music (London: Jonathan Cape 2008; Vintage 2009), formed the creative component to her thesis.
 Strange Music is set in the 1830s in England and Jamaica and focuses on the family of Elizabeth Barrett Browning, the famous Victorian poet.
 The story was inspired by Barrett’s abolitionist poem ‘Runaway Slave at Pilgrim’s Point’ (1850) and is retold from the perspective of the poet and of enslaved women on the Barrett's plantation in Jamaica.
 The novel was Orange Prize Listed 2009; Nominated for International IMPAC Dublin Literary Award 2009; and selected for Pearson Edexcel's Black British Writing A level reading guide 2017/18.

 Selected Awards and Nominations